clulab/habitus-utils/directionality/README_check_relation_exists.md

 ##### Causal and effect variables:

- - should be provided after the command line arguments of `--causes` and `--effect` respectively.
+ - should be provided after the command line arguments of `--cause` and `--effect` respectively.

  e.g.,`--cause education`